ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Errors detected by the oblivious gateway resource after successfully removing encapsulation and errors detected by the target resource MUST be sent in an encapsulated response.
 This might be because the request is malformed or the target resource does not produce a response.
-In either case the Oblivious Gateway Resource can generate a response with an appropriate error status code (such as 400 (Bad Request) or 504 (Gateway Timeout); see {{Section 15.5.1 of HTTP}} and {{Section 15.6.5 of HTTP}}, respectively).
+In either case the oblivious gateway resource can generate a response with an appropriate error status code (such as 400 (Bad Request) or 504 (Gateway Timeout); see {{Section 15.5.1 of HTTP}} and {{Section 15.6.5 of HTTP}}, respectively).
 This response is encapsulated in the same way as a successful response.